ysndr/MSc-Thesis/chapter/evaluation.md

 As outlined in [#sec:qualitative-study-outline], the qualitative study consists of two parts conducted before and after an introductory workshop.
-The pre-evaluation aimed to catch the users's expected features and behaviours, while the main survey asked users about their concrete experiences with the NLS.
+The pre-evaluation aimed to catch the users' expected features and behaviors, while the main survey asked users about their concrete experiences with the NLS.

 #### Pre-Evaluation